vlayer-xyz/vlayer/book/src/advanced/proving.md

 - `PRODUCTION` - Intended for production and final testing.
 It performs actual proving.

 > By default, the vlayer node operates in DEV mode.
-> Note that `PRODUCTION` mode is much slower than `DEV` mode.
+> Note that `PRODUCTION` mode is much slower than `DEVELOPMENT` mode.
 It is important to design protocols with proving execution time in mind, which takes at least a few minutes.
 > DEVELOPMENT mode only works on development and test chains to avoid accidental errors.